Medical oncologist Dana Rathkopf (left) considers treatment options for a man with an aggressive form of prostate cancer.

 - The cancer has spread to the lymph nodes, bones, or other parts of the body (whether or not the prostate gland was removed).

 We’re experienced in making these subtle but important distinctions.
-If your doctor determines that your PSA level is rising because there’s still cancer in the area of the pelvis that was removed or that received radiation therapy, we may recommend additional local treatment, including one or more of the following approaches.
+If your doctor determines that your PSA level is rising because there’s still cancer in the area where the prostate is or was located, we may recommend additional local treatment, including one or more of the following approaches.

-If you’ve already had a radical prostatectomy, highly precise doses of radiation can eliminate cancer that remains in the prostate bed after surgery.
+If you’ve already had a radical prostatectomy, highly precise doses of radiation may be able to eliminate cancer that remains in the prostate bed or lymph nodes after surgery.
+Even after radiation treatments are delivered to the prostate, if the disease comes back in the prostate, highly targeted seed implants, known as salvage brachytherapy, can be used to treat the recurrent cancer.

 If you haven’t undergone surgery, we may recommend that you have an operation to remove your prostate gland.
 Surgery following radiation therapy is sometimes called salvage radical prostatectomy.